-All populations of dwarf sawfish found in Australian waters should be considered important as the species is likely found only in low numbers and because it is endemic.
-However, the Gulf of Carpentaria population perhaps warrants special attention considering the low level of genetic diversity and the generally low numbers found in that region (Peverell, 2005, 2008; Phillips, 2012).
+All populations of dwarf sawfish found in Australian waters should be considered important because the species is endemic and is likely found only in low numbers.
+However, the Gulf of Carpentaria population perhaps warrants special attention considering the low level of genetic diversity and the generally low numbers found in that region (Peverell, 2005, 2009; Phillips, 2012).

-3.4 Speartooth Shark (Glyphis glyphis)
+3.4 Speartooth shark (Glyphis glyphis)

-Scientific name: Glyphis glyphis; Family Carcharhinidae; Order Carcharhiniformes Common names: Speartooth shark, Bizant river shark, Queensland river shark
+Scientific name: Glyphis glyphis; Family Carcharhinidae; Order Carcharhiniformes

+Common names: Speartooth shark, Bizant river shark, Queensland river shark

 Glyphis glyphis (formerly Glyphis sp.
-A) is conventionally accepted and has recently been described by Compagno et al., 2008.
+A) is conventionally accepted and has recently been described by Compagno et al. (2008).